 But McCorry had just completed his first year of medical school at the time. perhaps Georgetown SOM does not teach its students how to critically read a medical journal until second year.
 Did McCorry achieve a passing grade in Georgetown’s required first-year course in evidence-based medicine, the one about “critically assessing various information sources” that “prepare(s) students to evaluate medical literature?”
 Did he have a problem with the BMJ paywall?

 As if to underscore a real need for real research, Qliance’s self-assessments of effectiveness have varied over the years by as much as four-fold.
 For example, the table quoted in the October 2013 BMJ feature announced that Qliance members had 66% fewer ER visits and 65% fewer specialist visits than similar patients; less than fifteen months later, a Qliance press release reset both measures at a mere 14%.
 And fifteen months after that, in February 2017, McCorry, now an M.D., was still republishing in national media the older, gaudily-large figures sans the Qliance’s own warning of their severe limitations.

 Serious research on Qliance’s effectiveness has yet to appear.

 McCorry pulled even more impressive numbers from an actual peer-reviewed medical journal article, wasting spilling proportionally more ink in the process.
 Unfortunately, that American Journal of Managed Care piece was not a study of insurance-free direct primary care at all.

 It’s subject was MD-VIP, a high-end concierge network that serves insurance-based primary practice physicians.
 McCorry simply misidentified it as a direct primary care group.
 MD-VIP sells an add-on package of exclusive easy access, extra screenings, and wellness benefits for which patients pay an annual fee that averages $1800.
 Patients still maintain insurance for all the usual primary costs; the physicians still bill for ordinary primary care; and the patients are still liable to the physicians for the usual copays and deductibles.
-To be fair to Daniel McCorry, he would have had to read almost eighty words of the article before reaching the first indication that the studied patients were largely insured for primary care.
+To be fair to McCorry, he might have had to read almost eighty words of the article before reaching the first indication that the studied patients were largely insured for primary care.
 Now that D.M. is an M.D., I’ll bet he knows what MD-VIP actually is.